 Looking for ways to embrace the Thanksgiving spirit this November?
-Missouri has plenty of traditional and unique options to explore.
-Try any of these top Thanksgiving activities in Missouri.
+Missouri has plenty of traditional and special options to explore.
+Try any of these top 10 Thanksgiving activities in the Show-Me State.

 Partake in a beloved Kansas City tradition with the Kansas City Turkey Trot.
-This 5K and 8K is a great way to have a fun and active Thanksgiving morning…and to turn off enough calories that you won’t feel guilty about that Thanksgiving feast.
+This 5k is a great way to have a fun and active Thanksgiving morning…and to turn off enough calories that you won’t feel guilty about that Thanksgiving feast.

 Trying to find a great wine to serve on Thanksgiving Day?
-Find your selection at the Thanksgiving Wine Tasting hosted by Vom Fass featuring Ionia Atlantic Wines.
+Find your selection at the Thanksgiving Wine Tasting hosted by Vom Fass featuring Vintegrity Wines.

 Run off that Thanksgiving pie with the Thanksgiving Day Pie Run in Jefferson City.
 This fantastic event features a 5K walk/run and a 10K run.
 You can also donate food to the Samaritan Center through this event.